On this page

-Ensure that there is a process which everyone understands for assessing each new idea.
-Employees will be encouraged to make suggestions and recommendations if they are confident that the idea will be appropriately considered.
+Ensure there's a process which everyone understands for assessing each new idea.
+Employees will be encouraged to make suggestions and recommendations if they're confident the idea will be appropriately considered.
 This must be supported by acknowledgement and feedback in a timely manner.

 5. Implement quickly